yaroslav-skyba/rozetka/README.md

 - A prototype of an online shopping service.

 **Key features:**
-- UUID for front-end and Id for back-end
+- UUIDs for front-end and Ids for back-end
 - Public RESTful API
-- Springboot for starting service
+- Springboot for starting the service

 **Stack:**
 - Java 11, Spring Data JPA, Hibernate, PostgreSQL, REST API, HTML, JavaScript, Open API Specification 3.1.0, Git, Maven